Collaborating with partners for an equitable city

 Innovation & Infrastructure – Portland is recognized as a leader in civic innovation and serves as a market for local technology solutions.
 The city pursues cost-effective and resilient approaches to infrastructure and utilities.

-Prosper Portland has created the Affordable Commercial Tenanting Program to reduce barriers to entry for underrepresented businesses, preserve small business vitality, and advance our goal to build an equitable economy.
+This program reduces barriers to entry for underrepresented businesses, preserves small business vitality, and advances our goal to build an equitable economy.

 Over the last ten years, several critical repair and maintenance projects have been completed at Union Station - the oldest major passenger terminal on the West Coast.
 Additional repairs are needed to stabilize and rehabilitate the station.